rehierl/node-tree-outliner/3-2-0-design-3.md

 ### next sibling of an ancestor

-Although not every node is guaranteed to have an ancestor node, an algorithm technically has the means to begin with associating nodes, if one of the sectioning node's ancestors was exited.
+Although not every node is guaranteed to have an ancestor node, an algorithm technically has the means to mark a section as being open, as soon as one of the sectioning node's ancestors is about to be exited.
 However, this would add additional difficulty to a clear definition of such a sectioning node.

 `<container> ... <A:type-x/> ... <B:type-x/> ... </container> C`